 First, I would like to share my “WHY” for doing this particular challenge.
-My reason for choosing this challenge was much more for the mental and spiritual aspects not about health or fitness.
+My reason for choosing this challenge was much more for the mental and spiritual aspects, not about health or fitness.
 One big reason was to challenge some of my own beliefs about myself.
-For instance, I realized that I had begun identifying a a non runner or at best a “crappy” runner.
+For instance, I realized that I had begun identifying as a non-runner or, at best, a “crappy” runner.
 This was not always the case.
 I actually ran track from seventh through 12th grade and even managed a personal best 4:46 mile and 2:05 half mile.
-Certainly not great times but if I could run those times now I would consider myself pretty fast.
+Certainly not great times, but if I could run those times now, I would consider myself pretty fast.
 So, where did this new identity originate?

-While in college my training focus was on getting stronger and building muscle.
+While in college, my training focus was on getting stronger and building muscle.
 I even competed in a few bodybuilding contests.
 I was told and chose to believe that it was not possible or least not optimal to try and gain muscle and strength while running.
 I bought into this belief and stopped running.
 It was as if you had to choose between the two.
 We now know that it is possible to do both.
-Many special operators carry quiet a bit of muscle mass and are very strong yet they are also very good runners.
-Alex Viada, author of “Hybrid Training” is an extreme example of this capacity.
+Many special operators carry quite a bit of muscle mass and are very strong, yet they are also very good runners.
+Alex Viada, author of “Hybrid Training,” is an extreme example of this capacity.
 He is known for being able to deadlift 700 pounds on Monday and run a 50K Ultra the following Saturday.
-So, this belief, which I believed to be true at the time, I know now is a false belief and looking back it was also a limiting belief of my potential.
+So, this belief, which I believed to be true at the time, I know now is a false belief, and looking back, it was also a limiting belief of my potential.

-Years later, when I started back running I was not as proficient at it and when I began to experience issues with my hip it actually became painful.
-This was not the pain I normally associated with pushing the body during hard physical training but rather pain that appeared to be damaging.
-After, having surgery on both hips I thought I might be able to run again and enjoy it pain free.
-This really wasn’t the case.
-It seemed that every time I would try to run even as short a distance as one mile my hip would start to hurt again.
+Years later, when I started back running, I was not as proficient at it, and when I began to experience issues with my hip, it became painful.
+This was not the pain I generally associated with pushing the body during hard physical training but rather pain that appeared to be damaging.
+After having surgery on both hips, I thought I might be able to run again and enjoy it pain-free.
+This wasn’t the case.
+It seemed that every time I would try to run even as short a distance as one mile, my hip would start to hurt again.
 I began to think that maybe running just isn’t for me anymore.
-At the end of of last year, partially inspired by a couple of books I had read, I began to question my belief.
+At the end of last year, partially inspired by a couple of books I had read, I began to question my belief.
 What if I had created another false belief.
 Maybe it wasn’t that I couldn’t run but that I needed to put in the time to get better at it.

 I set the goal of running a marathon in 2019 to test this belief.
 On October 19th, I finished the Paris Mountain 50k.
 Some of the things I learned I already knew from previous such challenges but were reinforced with this challenge.
 Others were more specific to this particular challenge.

 1. It helps to have goals and targets.
-I have said this on many occasions, but as humans we are teleological by nature.
+I have said this on many occasions, but as humans, we are teleological by nature.
 We do better when we have a target to aim for.
-Also, if you make the goal a stretch goal and one that is daunting you have a better chance to create the necessary activation energy to actually take action.
-There were many times in training when I did not want to run and as I began to make more trips to Paris Mountain for training runs I realized that without a specific target I would have avoided many of those training runs.
-Also, if I had opted to sign up for the 25k versus the 50k I may have felt it was ok to skip a few of those planned trainings.
+Also, if you make the goal a stretch goal and one that is daunting, you have a better chance to create the necessary activation energy to take action.
+There were many times in training when I did not want to run, and as I began to make more trips to Paris Mountain for training runs, I realized that without a specific target, I would have avoided many of those training runs.
+Also, if I had opted to sign up for the 25k versus the 50k, I may have felt it was ok to skip a few of those planned pieces of training.

 3. Sometimes you just don’t know until you try.
 Much of what can hold us back is our belief about what we think we are capable of.
 Brian Johnson speaks of the three key components of “Making Hope Happen” from Lopez’s book of the same name.